Mystaras/ctf-writeups/midnightsun-23/pwn/memecontrol/README.md

 We define a `dict` subclass with a custom `__reduce__` function which will be called when the dict object will be pickled by `torch.save()`.

 `__reduce__` takes as a parameter a callable object that will be called to create the initial version of the object.
-In our case we chose to simple use `exec` to execute any arbitrary code.
-Since there are no checks our malicious code is as simple as it gets, the good ol' `os.system('/bin/sh')`.
+In our case, we chose to simple use `exec` to execute any arbitrary code.
+Since there are no checks, our malicious code is as simple as it gets, the good ol' `os.system('/bin/sh')`.

 ```python